Text alternatives for images: a decision tree

 If the image presents new information, consider the third question.

-3. What type of information is communicated in the image?
+3. What type of information does the image communicate?

 A link

-If the image is a link, write something that identifies the content or function of the link just as you would when adding a text link: (alt=”link text”).
+If the image is a link, write something that identifies the linked content just as you would when adding a text link: (alt="label for link").

 Longer or more complex information

-• create a new page with the longer text and link to that from the page where you’ve used the image (I could have added a link above or below the decision tree image that said “text version of the decision tree”)
+- below the image (I could have added a link below the decision tree image, saying "text version of the decision tree")

 Related articles